 Moon: is another slang that is used when a coin is experiencing a positive price movement in the market.
 It’s one of the slang popularly used by traders on social media sites like Twitter and Facebook.

 Pump and Dump: is an act often orchestrated by dubious crypto traders to pump the price of a coin (most time a shitcoin) and when others who are unaware get in and buy, they dump it on these traders who are left to bag hold those coins.
-Many times you found them form groups on Telegram and WhatsApp just for this purpose.
+Many times you find them form groups on Telegram and WhatsApp just for this purpose.